 You'll Think You're on a Diet

 “If you are going to approach your finances with the objective of cutting out things you enjoy, it’s like a diet,” said Klontz.
 And research has shown that dieting fails to help people keep weight off over the long run.
-In fact, a UCLA study found that most people who diet gain back the weight they lose, plus some.

 When you tell yourself that you need to restrict spending, you can end up spending more unconsciously or rebelliously.
 You justify your spending by saying that you deserve to treat yourself because you’ve been depriving yourself.
-This is why cutting out everything you enjoy as a savings strategy can backfire.

 Focusing on Big Wins Is More Important